jesperbeisner/TeamSpeak3-Server-Creator/README.md

 # TeamSpeak3-Server-Creator

 ## About
-A small application to run 10 TeamSpeak3 servers in their own Docker containers and start or stop them with one click.
+A small application to originally run 10 TeamSpeak3 servers in their own Docker containers and start or stop them with one click.
+My cheap 3€ server can't handle 10 containers, so I limited this to 3 at the moment.

 With the help of TeamSpeak's web query api all servers have directly all necessary channels without creating them manually.